t-martin/qmail/README.md

 ## Usage

-To send a HTML email, you need to build up strings of HTML code. qmail provides numerous HTML wrapper functions which can be used to convert q structures to HTMLs.
+To send a HTML email, you need to build up strings of HTML code. qmail provides numerous HTML wrapper functions which can be used to convert q structures to HTML.

 ### Headings
 `.mail.heading` will create HTML heading objects.